leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/index.md

 ## BRAT cIS

 Beaver Restoration Assessment Tool Capacity Inference System is a way to run [BRAT](http://brat.riverscapes.xyz/) in the field.
 There are two forms, one a more basic version and the second is a more advanced form with additional ways to evaluate the capacity of a reach.
 This is useful for a quick and dirty field assessment for beaver capacity using observations that can be very local to your location and collected that very day.

+## Glossary

+The glossary has photos and definitions for some terms used within the survey forms.
+These examples will demonstrate what these terms mean for the sake of clarification.